gridsome/gridsome/packages/transformer-remark/README.md

 ```

 ## Add additional plugins

-By default this plugin comes with...
-TODO: Write something about included plugins and how to add other external plugins
+By default this plugin comes with `remark-slug`, `remark-autolink-headings`, `remark-external-links`, `remark-squeeze-paragraphs` and `remark-fix-guillemets` included.
+Add any additional [Remark plugin](https://github.com/remarkjs/remark/blob/master/doc/plugins.md#list-of-plugins) with a `plugins` option.
+Included plugins can also be disabled if needed.
+See more info below.

 ## Add global remark options